Sticky Fingers (band): 2015–2018: Westway (The Glitter & the Slums) and allegations of threats

-Their third album Westway (The Glitter & the Slums) was mostly recorded over the course of a month in Karma Sound Studios, Bang Saray, Thailand in early 2016 and was released on 30 September 2016.
+Their third album, Westway (The Glitter & the Slums), was mostly recorded over the course of a month in Karma Sound Studios, Bang Saray, Thailand in early 2016 and was released on 30 September 2016.
 Frost and Cornwall wrote the lyrics of the album and two songs, "Something Strange" featuring Australian rapper Remi and "Amillionite", were recorded in Sydney.
 The album debuted at number one on the Australian Albums Chart, making it the band's first number-one Australian album.

 On 5 December 2016, the band announced through a Facebook post that they were going on an indefinite hiatus.
-Later that day, Dylan Frost posted a Facebook status on the band's page apologising for his behaviour and announcing he struggles with alcohol addiction and mental health issues.
+Later that day, Dylan Frost posted a Facebook status on the band's page apologising for his behaviour and announcing his struggles with alcohol addiction and mental health issues.
 On 6 December 2016, an article published by The Sydney Morning Herald detailed further events leading to the hiatus.
 Frost was accused of physically threatening singer Thelma Plum after an incident at a Sydney pub where he reportedly spat on her.

 2018–19: Return from hiatus, world tour and Yours to Keep

-On 26 March 2018, the band used their Instagram account to post an image of the five members together, with the caption "Look who's back", signalling a return from their hiatus.
-On 30 March, they played at Bad Friday, a neighborhood music festival held in Sydney's Inner West.
+On 26 March 2018, the band used their Instagram account to post an image of the five members together, with the caption "Look who's back", signaling a return from their hiatus.
+On 30 March, they played at Bad Friday, a neighborhood music festival held in Sydney's inner west.

 On 13 April 2018, they released a comeback single, "Kick On", and announced a June 2018 world tour with shows in Australia, Mexico, the United States, the United Kingdom, Germany, the Netherlands, New Zealand and Indonesia.
-This tour includes a performance at Luna Park's Big Top, Sydney.
+This tour included a performance at the Big Top in Luna Park Sydney.

 2020–present: Lekkerboy

 Sticky Fingers released "We Can Make the World Glow", the lead single from their fifth studio album, Lekkerboy, on 24 September 2021.
 They followed this on 29 October with two more singles from the album, which were joined together as one release titled "Saves the Day" and "My Rush".
-The fourth single from Lekkerboy, "Crooked Eyes", was released on 15 December 2021.
 On 20 April 2022, the band released Lekkerboy.

-In September 2025 on Instagram, the band announced intentions to tour, but without original founding vocalist Dylan Frost.
-The band confirmed Dylan Frost had opted to not tour to focus on his personal health and wellbeing, with Dylan still being a member of Sticky Fingers.
+In October 2023, the group released a book titled Belly of the Beast: On the Road with Sticky Fingers.